-Remove the red wire from the safety recall kit (RA) this recall kit can be reattached to the new cooling unit or left off, we leave this up to you, it's a kit Norcold designed for their unit and will still work on our new unit but we do not require it or show how to install it as these can vary from one to the next.
+Also remove the 3-gas valve mounting screws (RA), and the defrost cup.
+(BA) most of these units come with a Norcold recall safety device (YA) these can vary in color and size/shape, these can be transferred to the new unit or left off.
+We leave this up to the customer, it's a kit Norcold designed for their unit and will still work on our new unit but we do not require it or show how to install it as these can vary from one to the next.
 If you do want a safety device, you have 3 options, #1 the original device shown here #2 a Halon Fire extinguisher w/h a solder fuse #3 ARP fridge defend.
 We do not sell any of these 3 but just a suggestion and whatever you use has to be installed and worked with the manufacture of the product.